Self-Driving-Car-NDegree-M-Russo/CarND-P5-Extended-Kalman-Filter/Extended_Kalman_filter_writeup.md

 ## Estimation

-Once completed thr prediction step, the effect of the measurements can be taken into account through the estimation equations, described in [Ref. doc](./Docs/sensor-fusion-ekf-reference.pdf) (pg.
+Once completed the prediction step, the effect of the measurements can be taken into account through the estimation equations, described in [Ref. doc](./Docs/sensor-fusion-ekf-reference.pdf) (pg.
 2, eq.
 (13), (17)).
 This step, however, is different depending whether we are receiveing Radar or Lidar measurements, and so we need to discriminate between the two.

 ### _Case of Lidar measurements_